MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.2.1_

+- Adds MaxBufferSize option to CsvDataWriter, which allows internal buffer to grow when necessary.
+- Change buffering behavior of CsvDataWriter to have symmetry with CsvDataReader.
+It was previously possible to write CSV files that could not be read back with the same configuration.
+This was because the internal buffer for the writer only required that the current field fit in the buffer, while the reader requires the entire record (all fields).
+The CsvDataWriter now buffers an entire record instead.

 _1.2.0_

-- Adds MaxBufferSize option, which allows the internal buffer to grow when necessary.
+- Adds MaxBufferSize option to CsvDataReader, which allows the internal buffer to grow when necessary.
   Defaults to `null`, which disallows growth, and is consistent with the previous behavior.
 - Adds `ICsvSchemaProvider.GetFieldCount()` which gives the provider the ability to explicitly control the number of columns.